BILL SPENCE, Associate Consultant, IG Private Wealth Management, Lloydminster, Alberta, Canada

 In 2021, the team merged with another practice in Edmonton – buying a mature book from a retiring consultant and onboarding nearly 300 clients and $60 million in assets in a short two-and-a-half-month window.
 “That was another big challenge for us,” says Bill.
 But again, successful.

 Now with offices in Lloydminster and Edmonton, the team has grown from four members to 11, and Bill credits his team members as the secret behind the practice’s ongoing success.
 “First and foremost, we have great clients.
 And we surround ourselves with a great team.
 We work very well together.
 We allow individuals to work as individuals but within the team, based on their roles and responsibilities.
 That allows everyone to be successful.”

 Building trust and peace of mind

 “Our focus has always been on the client – that’s the key part,” he adds.
-That means providing peace of mind no matter what stage of life their clients are in.
-Shiller, Spence & Associates focuses on full holistic planning and uses software that works with IG’s Living Plan to show clients various “what-if” scenarios, and how they’ll continue to be fine as they work towards their financial goals.
-“Especially with recent market volatility – and with their plan as they near retirement or are retired, the hard work they put into saving and living within their means – with the Shiller-Spence team, they’re going to be fine.”
+That means providing peace of mind no matter what stage of life clients are in.
+Schiller, Spence & Associates focuses on full holistic planning and uses software that works with IG’s Living Plan to show clients various “what-if” scenarios, and how they’ll continue to be fine as they work towards their financial goals.
+“Especially with recent market volatility – and with their plan as they near retirement or are retired, the hard work they put into saving and living within their means – with the Schiller-Spence team, they’re going to be fine.”